-The support structure must be sufficiently strong to support the DFA-1405B1 under all conditions.
-In some installations, guy wires may be necessary.
-If the user is inexperienced in large antenna mounting or if there is any doubt regarding the ability of the support structure to support its own weight plus that of the DFA-1405B1 under conditions of maximum wind and ice loading, professional help should be obtained to guarantee a safe installation.
+The support structure must be sufficiently strong to support the DFA-1325B2 under all conditions.
+If the user is inexperienced in large antenna mounting or if there is any doubt regarding the ability of the support structure to support its own weight plus that of the DFA-1325B2 under conditions of maximum wind and ice loading, professional help should be obtained to guarantee a safe installation.
 It is solely the user's responsibility to ensure a safe installation.